lixibox/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works

 - [ ] New and existing unit tests pass locally with my changes

+- [ ] My changes affect the current process done by other teams (such as requiring eCom/Buyer to re-apply the logic)

+- [ ] My changes require the Admin to prepare the data before release (such as adding new config for Birthday gifts)

+- [ ] My changes have more than 50% of test coverage

 ## Screenshots (if appropriate)